David Ginola: Everton

-In 2002, Ginola signed for Everton playing five games for the club before retiring in May 2002, just after David Moyes took over as manager.
-Ginola was deemed surplus to requirements by Moyes, and made only one substitute appearance from March onwards.
-His contract was not renewed and Ginola, without a club, retired.
+In February 2002, Ginola signed for Everton, playing five games for the club before retiring in May 2002, just after David Moyes took over as manager: Ginola was deemed surplus to requirements by Moyes, and made only one substitute appearance from March onwards.
+His contract was not renewed and, without a club, decided to retire.
 He announced his intention to move into either acting or football coaching.

 International career

-Although Ginola was a very prominent French player, he did not see much action with the France national team, having been capped only 17 times in his career.
+Although Ginola was a very prominent French player, he did not see much action with the France national team, being capped only 17 times in his career.
 In 1987, Ginola played for the France under-21 team at the Toulon Tournament.
 He was named the tournament's best player after France beat England 4–3 in the final.

 Ginola is infamous in France for his mistake in a 1994 FIFA World Cup qualifying match against Bulgaria.
 France needed only a draw in their final group qualifying match on 17 November 1993 to qualify for the finals of the 1994 FIFA World Cup and Ginola had come on as a late substitute for Jean-Pierre Papin.
 With the score level at 1–1 in the last minute of the match, Ginola overhit a cross intended for Eric Cantona.
 The ball was collected by Emil Kremenliev, who launched a quick Bulgarian counterattack which resulted in Emil Kostadinov scoring the winning goal.
 Bulgaria thus won the match 2–1 and qualified for the 1994 World Cup finals at the expense of France.

 In a television interview aired on 18 November 1993, Gérard Houllier, the manager of the France team during its entire 1994 World Cup qualifying campaign, blamed France's 2–1 defeat by Bulgaria entirely on Ginola and described him as someone who had "sent an Exocet missile through the heart of French football" and as the "assassin of the team".
 After being barracked by French fans and branded as the "assassin of French football" by the French press, Ginola moved to England, signing for Newcastle United.
-Houllier's successor Aimé Jacquet regularly selected Ginola for international matches, but often used him only as a substitute.
+Houllier's successor Aimé Jacquet regularly selected Ginola for international matches in the UEFA Euro 1996 qualifyings, but he would not be selected for the finals.
+He was used often only as a substitute.
 Ginola played his last match for the national team in 1995.
 In April 2012, a French court dismissed Ginola's lawsuit against Gérard Houllier for alleged defamation.
 In the book Secrets de coachs (Coaches' Secrets), Houllier was alleged to have made disparaging remarks about Ginola and to have referred to Ginola in offensive terms, blaming him for misplacing the cross that allowed Bulgaria to launch the decisive counterattack and secure the win over France during the final minute of the 1994 World Cup qualifier.